 KQED is located at 2601 Mariposa Street, in the Mission District of San Francisco.

-Youth Advisory Board members receive a $400 Visa gift card for their participation.
+Youth Advisory Board members receive a $400 Visa gift card for their participation (paid in two installments).
 Plus, yummy snacks during meetings.

 Transportation funds are available for those who may have challenges with traveling to and from meetings.